smyGitt/Human-like-Roblox-Piano-Autoplayer/README.md

 main.py will play the notes with duration, which will hold notes. noDuration.py, as you can tell from the name, will only press the note for a very short time.
+However, noDuration.py is very unpolished compared to main.py.
+I highly suggest you use main.py or the .exe from the releases.
 # How do you run it?
 ## If you downloaded the .exe from the releases:
 just run the .exe (there probably shouldn't be any malfunctions), or create your own with pyinstaller.
 I've provided the icon `icon.ico`, so use with this command: